 Here are some things you can do to be an active participant in your child’s care:

-- Because the family is the constant in a child’s life, you may notice things that staff doesn’t.
-Tell your care provider anything you think could be helpful.
+- Tell your care provider anything you think could be helpful.
 Your input and observations are valued.
+Because you are the constant in your child’s life, you may notice things that staff doesn’t.

-- You can approach any member of the care team if you see something that does not seem right.
+- Speak up if something that does not seem right.
 Express your concern clearly and respectfully.
-Writing it down helps you remember.

-- If your child sees multiple services or specialists, feel free to communicate changes in your child’s condition or treatment plan to all providers to check that changes in treatment for one condition don’t conflict with ongoing treatment for other conditions.
+- If your child sees multiple services or specialists, feel free to communicate changes in your child’s condition, medications or treatment plan to all providers to check that changes in treatment for one condition don’t conflict with ongoing treatment for other conditions.

-- Care providers will confirm your child’s full name and date of birth several times throughout an office visit or Hospital stay.
+- Be aware that members of the healthcare team will confirm your child’s full name and date of birth several times throughout an office visit or Hospital stay.
+This might mean checking their ID band.
 This safety precaution makes sure each patient receives the proper medication, test or procedure.

-- When anyone — physician, nurse, visitor, social worker — enters your child’s room, they should wash their hands or use hand sanitizer.
+- When anyone — physician, nurse, visitor, social worker, visitor — enters your child’s room, they should wash their hands or use hand sanitizer.
 If they don’t, remind them.